llcloudstudio/terraform-google-bitbucket-identity-pool-provider/README.md

 # Create a Workload Identity Pool Provider for Bitbucket Pipelines via OpenID Connect (OIDC)

 This module will create a workload identity pool provider specifically designed to allow Bitbucket pipelines access.
-* This is designed to work with module "terraform-google-bitbucket-workload-identity-pool".
+* This is designed to work with module "llcloudstudio/bitbucket-workload-identity-pool/google".
 Ensure you use the same gcp_project_ids.
 * This pool will restrict access to a specific combination of Bitbucket workspace+repository+deployment uuids.